MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03b-text-analysis.md

     - **Resource group**: *Create or select a resource group*
     - **Region**: Select any of the **AI Foundry recommended** regions in **[this list](https://learn.microsoft.com/azure/foundry/openai/how-to/responses#region-availability)**{:target="_blank"}

+    > **Note**: Depending on your permissions in the Azure subscription, you may need to clear the option to set up recommended resources.

 3. Select **Create**.
 Wait for your project to be created.
 It may take a few minutes.
 After creating or selecting a project in the new Foundry portal, it should open in a page similar to the following image:

     ![Screenshot of the Foundry project home page.](./media/foundry-portal-home.png)